tcsresearch/BLING/README.md

 <h3> BLING - Bash Library Implementation - Next Gen </h3>
 <hr>
-BLING is a collection of BASH libraries.
-It is a collection of functions useful for BASH scripts.
+BLING is a BASH library.
+It contains a collection of functions useful for BASH scripts.
 <hr>
 <h3> :warning: This code is highly experiemental and has NOT been fully implemented or tested yet. :warning: </h3>
 <hr>